 Our voluntary rescuers are highly motivated and well trained specialists with their roots in the speleology.
 Caves are therefore familiar terrain, in which unexperienced persons soon reach their limits.
 Many cave rescuers are found even in the top group of cave explorers.

 Almost all of the province associations are anchored in the regional rescue law.
-The province Salzburg is the exception, there is the neighbour organisation legalized by low (‘Österreichischer Höhlenrettungsdienst Landesverband Salzburg’).
+Since 2018 is the ‘Österreichischer Höhlenrettungsdienst Landesverband Salzburg’ again integrated in the ÖHR.

 The ÖHR is in the national disaster control integrated, as well as all other public safety organisations.
 Good European networking enables quick mutual assistance in case of international operations.